 Abstract vs Summary

 A summary is a short form of an essay or a chapter in a book or an act in a play.
 You can write a summary of the 2nd scene of the 1st act of the play ‘Macbeth’ of Shakespeare.
 You should not use the word ‘abstract’ to mean summary.
-In other words it is wrong to say ‘write an abstract of the 2nd scene of the 1st act of the play Macbeth’.
+In other words, it is wrong to say ‘write an abstract of the 2nd scene of the 1st act of the play Macbeth.’
 It is right to say ‘write a summary of the 2nd scene of the 1st act of the play Macbeth.’
 This is the main difference between the two words abstract and summary and should not be confused.
 Also, a summary is said to reflect the events of the particular act of a play in a nutshell and does not involve the writer’s voice.
 It is a mere narration of events in an objective manner.
 This is the difference between an abstract and a summary.
 Now let us summarize the difference in the following manner.

-An abstract on the other hand is requested to be submitted prior to the long research paper to be presented in a seminar or a conference.
-This is normally requested by the authorities of the seminar or the conference to publish the proceedings of the seminar well in advance in the form of a book.
+- An abstract is requested to be submitted prior to the long research paper to be presented at a seminar or a conference, whereas Summary is usually presented at the end of an essay or paper.

 - An abstract is said to reflect the mind of the author of the research paper.
-A summary on the other hand is said to reflect the events of the particular act of a play in a nutshell.
+A summary, on the other hand, is said to reflect the events of the particular act of a play, in a nutshell.